Skip to main content

 • Power/Mount Flexibility (20%)PoE accessory availability, USB-C in-wall compatibility, VESA case availability, battery-degradation concern for always-plugged use.
 SONOFF NSPanel Pro 120 leads (9.5) with native PoE and no battery.
 Tablets score based on VESA case ecosystem and whether the manufacturer exposes a charge-limit toggle.

 • Longevity/OS Support (15%)OS-update commitment from manufacturer.
-Scored as: Apple 6-year iPadOS = 9.0; Samsung 4-year Android = 8.5; Lenovo three-year Android = 7.5; SONOFF active firmware updates = 7.5; Amazon Fire OS = 6.5.
+Scored as: Apple 6-year iPadOS = 9.0; Samsung 4-year Android = 8.5; Lenovo 2-year OS plus 3-year security = 7.5; SONOFF active firmware updates = 7.0; Amazon Fire OS = 6.5.
 A wall-mount is a 5-year commitment — this score identifies the device most likely to stay secure for the full deployment horizon.

 SHE HA Dashboard Permanence Score — Ranked